AustinCodingAcademy/alumni-gitbook/2019-summer/3-job-search.md

     * Prepare business cards or download the LinkedIn app to your phone -->

-  * Research companies in Austin that hire folks in your desired role(s).
+  * Research companies that hire folks in your desired role(s).
   * **Create a list of 5 companies you'd like to apply to.**
     * Focus on companies with openings for your desired role(s) (or similar roles).
   * **For each company,** gather the following info: